linyaofred/bluetosis/README.md

 ## Disclaimer

+**This software ALSO supports Mitosis receiver (there's a shortcut for switching between Bluetooth and receiver modes).**

-**There's an [nRF5x QMK fork](https://github.com/sekigon-gonnoc/qmk_firmware/tree/nrf52) for bluetooth split keyboards (see [my fork](https://github.com/joric/qmk_firmware/commit/7c3faafc45a6e055020e95c1c9b4c69062973173) also).
-This software is about to be deprecated.**
+**This software DOES NOT support QMK.
+There's native [nRF5x QMK fork](https://github.com/sekigon-gonnoc/qmk_firmware/tree/nrf52) for bluetooth split keyboards (see [my fork](https://github.com/joric/qmk_firmware/commit/7c3faafc45a6e055020e95c1c9b4c69062973173) also).**

 The security is still limited to hardcoded 32-bit Gazell channel numbers (0x01020304 and 0x05060708, please change them in the code).
 [BlueMicro_BLE](https://github.com/jpconstantineau/BlueMicro_BLE) firmware uses 128-bit UUID and BLEUart instead of Gazell, but it does not support nRF51822.